 The first one is straightforward enough.
 Half the work is done for you.
 The seeds of the idea have already been sown by the professor and their team – all you have to do is to bring it to fruition.
 Plus, some projects sound like they promise a lot of fun. (“Psychophysical investigation on association between tactile softness perception and onomatopia”?
 Count me in!)
 Looking at the projects available this cycle, I am reminded of how the research space is bursting with creativity.

-Finally, you don’t have to limit yourself to your own major either – you can choose to work with professors from other disciplines.
+You don’t have to limit yourself to your own major either – you can choose to work with professors from other disciplines.
 Ah, now is a good time to mention: you might be interested in working with them, but they must want to work with you too.
 Professors are popular and they know it.
 They revel in it.
 And if they have to pick the best student to work with, they will.
 So prepare your résumé and a convincing argument why they should pick you over the others; you never know when you might need it.
 As far as I know, it is customary to meet the professor in person to express your interest and get the ball rolling (for some of my friends, it was the one and only time they saw the professor in the flesh LOL).

 Anyway, me being the masochist that I am, I opted for the second option.
 I wanted to do something related to Psychology, but I wasn’t particularly inclined towards any existing project either.
 And every moment I hesitated, professors and projects were being snapped up left and right.
 My strategy: I identified a list of professors whose areas of interest overlapped with mine, and sent them customised emails.
 Customised emails = not merely replacing their names, but a brief comment on their field of specialisation and how my potential project aligned with their work.
-Okay, before I give away my life’s secrets, let’s move on.

 Prof Catherine was the professor whose work (and later on, personality) intrigued me most.
 Yes, disclaimer: I am her fan and I will spare no effort to put her on a pedestal from here onwards.
 I am kidding, but I am really not.
 She had no projects registered on the portal – I found her through the staff directory.
 She benevolently stated in our first meeting that she would be Very Busy (she still is) and due to that I might suffer (I did, a lot), but she was otherwise willing to give the collaboration a shot.
 It’s hilarious thinking about this now because my ideas got so butchered in the process of development that I wonder if she knew what she was saying yes to in the first place.
 But I am happy that it worked out with her, and I have #noragrets.